jacobp100/cssta/README.md

 <Button large color="green">Large Green Button</Button>
 ```

-Similar to styled components, we scope animation names to the component.
+## @-Rules

+Animations defined within a component are scoped to the element you are creating.

 ```js
 const Button = cssta.button`